Wondering how to eat meatless at lunch? Here are healthy & easy vegetarian lunch ideas that will keep you full all afternoon.

 Of course, who could have a list of vegetarian lunch ideas without avocado toast!
 Avocado toast has now become ubiquitous, but what’s the harm in that?
 An avocado spread onto toast with just a sprinkle of salt can be one of life’s best treats.
 Here we’ve added a turmeric poached egg: but if you’re doing this as a desk lunch, use a hard boiled egg instead.

-This healthy egg salad with basil one of our favorite easy vegetarian lunch ideas: it’s made with Greek yogurt and Dijon mustard instead of mayonnaise.
-Adding basil to your egg salad gives a fresh element that makes it easy to love.
+This healthy egg salad with basil one of our favorite easy vegetarian lunch ideas: it’s made with Greek yogurt, mayonnaise and Dijon mustard for big savory flavor.
+Adding dill or basil to your egg salad gives a fresh element that makes it easy to love.
 Serve with crackers or on bread as a sandwich.

 For the vegetarian lunch ideas above that called for some accessories: this cinnamon yogurt fruit dip is the perfect accompaniment!
 This yogurt dip is so easy to make, and super clean: it’s got just plain yogurt, maple syrup, cinnamon and vanilla.
 We love to serve it with green apple slices, bananas or strawberries.